ENAT Board Biographies

 - Vice Presidents: Jesús Hernández Galán, Spain and Spyros Michailidis, Greece

-- Secretary and Treasurer: Mieke Broeders, Belgium
+- Treasurer: Mieke Broeders, Belgium

-- Managing Director: Ivor Ambrose, Greece
+- Managing Director: Ivor Ambrose, UK and Greece

 - Director: Marco Pizzio, Italy